Roostersalad24/Augmented-Reality-Ruler/README.md

 ### Version History
 - 0.1
-Initial build using UIkit on Xcode 15, using Swift 5. iPad compatibility only upon initial build
+Initial build using UIkit on Xcode 15, using Swift 5.

 ### Upcoming features
 - Switch between inches and cm.